lynnaloo/oranjs/README.md

 - We all :heart: pets
 - We all :heart: orange
-- Hence we all :heart: Orange Pets
+- Hence we all :heart: Orange Pets!

 ## Running Locally
 1. Clone the git repository